 All of a sudden, I could see how certain foods and activities affected my glucose levels over the next several hours.
 That information is golden!

 Plus, being able to spot low sugars before they hit (thanks to the alerts I set for when my sugar levels start dropping or get to a certain point) has really cut down on how often I have low blood sugar episodes.
-It also means I’m consuming fewer glucose tablets and less juice to deal with said lows.

 Management

-So, what to do with all this new information?
+So, what should we do with all this new information?
 In my case, it has not only helped me limit episodes of hypoglycemia (low blood sugar), but I have also managed to reduce my A1c level (a measure of glucose control over the previous 2 to 3 months) to around 6.0 percent.

 My blood sugar has always been pretty well-regulated but has never been this stable before.